Wednesque/xai-cnn-lrp/README.md

    file associated which name is associated to the name of the model to explain.

 # Explaining a model
+==Quick start :
-- The file explain_cnn.py already has default value. python explain_cnn.py to execute the explainer with the default configurations.
+  The file explain_cnn.py already has default values.
+To execute the explainer with the default configurations. simply run the following command :
+      - python explain_cnn.py

-- To explain another model on a set of samples, execute the following actions :
+==For custom configurations, execute the following actions :
    1. open the file explain_cnn.py an edit the model parameters :
       - set the variable model_name to the model you want to explain.
 Pretrained model_names are : imdb, qa_1000, qa_5500, and merged
       - Set the variable n_classes to the number of classes.